JogoShugh/CoderDojoPonceSprings.Events/EVENTS_INTRO.md

 _We highly encourage you to utilize the free lessons and projects on **Codecademy** and **Learnstreet**, and other online resources._

 ## When you arrive

-We'll have have multiple work areas, some set up as workshops broken down for different student skill levels.
+You'll find multiple work areas, most set up as workshops broken down for different skill levels.

 ## What's your current experience with coding?

-If you want to start with one of the workshops, see where you fit against these descriptions:
+Think about where you fit against these descriptions:

 * **Beginner level**: You are totally new or have little exposure to programming and / or web development